survivejs/webpack-book/manuscript/loading/02_images.md

 **Spriting** technique allows you to combine multiple smaller images into a single image.
 It has been used for games to describe animations and it's valuable for web development as well as you avoid request overhead.

 [webpack-spritesmith](https://www.npmjs.com/package/webpack-spritesmith) converts provided images into a sprite sheet and Sass/Less/Stylus mixins.
 You have to set up a `SpritesmithPlugin`, point it to target images, and set the name of the generated mixin.
-After that, your styling can pick it up like this:
+After that, your styling can pick it up:

 ```sass
 @import '~sprite.sass';